Danhayes3008/Help-The-Homeless/README.md

 <strong><h3>Django:</h3></strong>
 Django makes up the backbone of this project. with its well organised structure sites can be quickly built and deployed.
 It is one of many python extensions by by far it is the best one in my current opionion for web site development.
 Django also works well with sqlite3 to create complex databases to meet any need weither its a simble libary or a complext shop database or a social media site.

+<strong><h3>Stripe:</h3></strong>
+Stripe is a payment managing system that acts like a middle man.
+It is easy to set up in your project and has a built in testing feature.
+The testing feature comes with test card details so that you dont have to test your site using a real card.
+In the stripe website you can view all the information pushed through stripe through mulitple charts and lists.

 contrabutions: